We have moved!

 It means when you log in to the backoffice you normally have to put in your username and password, instead it will add a button that you can click and then log in with your Google account.
 Here is how it looks on Umbraco v7.9.1

 Why not?
 I'm sure a lot of content editors and implementors of your Umbraco sites would love to have one less password to remember.
-It is also quick and easy, just click a button and if you are already logged into Google it will just log you in!
+Click a button and if you are already logged into Google it will log you in!